askmike/mijnrealiteit-photoblog/readme.md

 Step 2: put a logo at `contents/logo.png`
 Step 4: create a directory `raw_articles` and write your blog.
+Step 5: Add a file called `contents/about.md` and fill it with markdown.
-Step 5: install all dependencies with:
+Step 6: install all dependencies with:

     npm install
     npm install -g wintersmith